2020 Nuna PIPA Lite & PIPA Lite LX Review

 If you’re in an emergency with your PIPA lite, it would not take any more time to install the base than it would to install baseless like you could with the original PIPA model.
 And by always using the base, you have the safety bonus of the stability leg, which we know improves crash performance.
 The total time it takes me to install the base with the rigid lower LATCH connectors was 10 seconds.
 I’m not exaggerating.
 I made my husband take a video (and if there’s public outcry I’ll upload it, but otherwise, let’s all be grateful to not spend 10 seconds staring at my butt while I install a car seat base).
 The total time it takes me to install the PIPA lite base with the seatbelt was 58 seconds and I tried to do it somewhat leisurely.
 Installing the original PIPA carrier without the base took me 59 seconds.
 I did it twice and both times I somehow ended up with a twist in my seatbelt.
 Basically (pun intended) the base is quick and easy to install and it makes no sense to lament the loss of a baseless installation unless you plan to travel by plane, taxi or car service and don’t want to drag the heavy base around with you.

-The other feature that you won’t find on the PIPA lite model is the “dream drape”.
+The other feature that you won’t find on the standard PIPA lite model is the “dream drape”.
 However, that is a feature on the PIPA Lite LX model so go for the upgraded “LX” model if you really want the dream drape.
-Honestly, I was sadder about the lack of a dream drape on my Pipa lite review sample than I was about the seatbelt routing omission on the carrier, if we’re being totally honest.
+Honestly, I was sadder about the lack of a dream drape on my Pipa lite review sample than I was about the seatbelt routing omission on the carrier.
 But now that I’ve used the PIPA lite for a while, I find that I don’t miss the dream drape that much after all.
 The standard canopy, plus a fold-out flap to extend it, has been more than adequate to block the sun.
 However, I am happy to see that the dream drape is offered on the PIPA lite lx model.

 What’s new on the PIPA lite?